mislav/hub/README.md

 ### HTTPS instead of git protocol

-If you prefer using the HTTPS protocol for GitHub repositories instead of the git protocol for read and ssh for write, you can set "hub.protocol" to "https".
+If you prefer the HTTPS protocol for GitHub repositories, you can set "hub.protocol" to "https".
+This will affect clone, fork, remote add and other operations that expand references to GitHub repositories that otherwise use git and ssh protocols.

 "hub.protocol" only applies when the "OWNER/REPO" shorthand is used instead of a full git URL.

 ~~~ sh
 # default behavior